magnusrygh/gswmhello/README.md

 Simple hello world java program
 Test is included.
-SCM is enabled (though it is hardcoded in the POM)
+SCM is enabled (relative to project, so it is "portable")